sboger/Atomic-Pi-ROOTER/README.md

 Dir /atomicpi-generic/ - built with the default X86-64 option as described below.
 USB/SD

-Dir /openwrt-atomicpi-rooter-goldenorb-19.07.6/ - OLD. build using heavily hand-edited config file.
+Dir /openwrt-atomicpi-rooter-goldenorb-19.07.6/ - OLD. built using heavily hand-edited config file.

 Future builds will use the standard method below.